 32. Losoong festival

 This festival is celebrated each year in the month of December, to bring in the Sikkimese new year.
-Also a symbol of celebration for the year’s harvest, this festival is reveled by the Bhutia tribe and the Lepchas.
-The celebration of this festival includes folk dance performances, archery competitions, and drinking of the locally brewed wine.
+Also a symbol of celebration for the year’s harvest, this festival is mostly celebrated by the Bhutia tribe and the Lepchas.
+The celebration of this festival includes folk dance performances, archery competitions, and drinking of locally brewed wine.

 33. Mahavir Jayanti

-The festival celebrated to commemorate the birth of Lord Mahavir, this is one of the main festivals of the Jain community.
-Reveled with great fervor and devotion, this festival falls during the period of March-April.
-Processions, joint chanting of prayers and giving alms to the poor are some of the highlights this festival.
+The religious festival is celebrated to commemorate the birth of Lord Mahavir.
+This is one of the main festivals of the Jain community.
+Celebrated with great fervour and devotion, this festival falls during the period of March-April.
+Processions, joint chanting of prayers and giving alms to the poor are some of the highlights of this festival.

 The Indian belief system is much deeper than the apparent picture of gaiety (though that is something not to be missed) and to truly understand the depth of such greatness, one should understand the exquisite Indian culture.
-The ideal way to do that is to witness these astounding festivals first hand, which portray the real essence and depth of the Indian belief systems.
-The spellbinding effect that festivals of India have is truly something to be experienced and shared.
+The ideal way to do that is to witness these astounding religious festivals first-hand, which portray the real essence and depth of the Indian belief systems.
+The spellbinding effect that a religious festival of India has is truly something to be experienced and shared.